burke-software/schooldriver/docs/index.rst

 ------------------
 SWoRD allows schools to control admissions levels/steps that are unique to their school process.
 Appropiately, each step is customizable.
 To customize these levels:

-1.Select **Admissions Levels** under the Admissions module.
+1. Select **Admissions Levels** under the Admissions module.
-2.You will see the screen shown below.
+2. You will see the screen shown below.

-(PIC)
+IMAGE

 3. From this screen, you can add an admissions level, selecting the **Add Amissions Level** button, or edit an existing one by selecting *edit* located next the level you are altering.
 From the edit screen or add screen, make the necessary changes/additions then select save.

 The section under the header, **Items needed to be completed to attain this level in the process** refers to creating a checklist of various tasks the applicant may need to complete prior to reaching a new step.
 For reference, the image below details a checklist containing two required tasks (open house, requested more information) to be completed before the applicant reaches the level of Inquiry.